posit-dev/bcorp-report/pbc-report.md

 plots, and similar.
 Some examples include Rust, Javascript/Typescript, C/C++, or Lua.

-Positron™ is licensed under the [Elastic License 2.0](https://github.com/posit-dev/positron?tab=License-1-ov-file#readme), a source-available license.
+Positron is licensed under the [Elastic License 2.0](https://github.com/posit-dev/positron?tab=License-1-ov-file#readme), a source-available license.
 [Read more](https://positron.posit.co/licensing.html) about what this license